PL McGahan Art

 I will demonstrate the Lessor Goldfinch while attempting to suggest his natural habitat.
 This will involve combining our subject with background grasses and flowers.

-My Artwork of the Lesser Goldfinch in its landscape
+My artwork of the Lesser Goldfinch in its landscape

 MEDIA